 “I have so many potential home buyers who are referred to me because they are considering not going through with their offer because of how complicated it’s been to place the fire insurance or because it is so expensive that they don’t see the home as a worthwhile investment anymore,” Dan says.

 Don’t give up if you find yourself in this situation.
 Connect with a qualified insurance broker for help.
 Also, your real estate agent might be able to negotiate a lower home sales price by citing the insurance premium costs.

-What to do before you have to file a claim
+3. What to do before you have to file a fire insurance claim